-At least 30 bodies float down river between Ethiopia's Tigray and Sudan | CNN
+At least 30 bodies float down river between Ethiopia's Tigray and Sudan

 He shared pictures showing bruised and swollen corpses lying on the banks of the river.

-Redwan Hussein, head of the Ethiopian government’s emergency task force on Tigray, and Colonel Getnet Adane, Ethiopia’s military spokesman, did not respond to a WhatsApp message for comment on the bodies.
+Redwan Hussein, head of the Ethiopian government's emergency task force on Tigray, and Col. Getnet Adane, Ethiopia's military spokesman, did not respond to a WhatsApp message for comment on the bodies.

 Billene Seyoum, the Ethiopian prime minister's spokeswoman, did not respond to a request for comment.